nn.functional.interpolate¶

 - Tensor:

 A new Tensor containing the result of the interpolation.
-The shape of the output tensor is (N, C, size[0], size[1]).
+For 2D modes the output shape is (N, C, size[0], size[1]); for trilinear mode it is (N, C, size[0], size[1], size[2]).
 If the input requires gradients, the resulting tensor will also require gradients.

 Forward Calculation¶